vinli/docs/web/general/authentication.rst

 Application Authentication
 ---------------------------

-Each request must include the App ID and App Secret in the Authentorization header of the request.
+Each request must include the App ID and App Secret in the Authorization header of the request.
 This takes the form of a standard BasicAuth header where the App ID is the username and the App Secret is the password.
 For example, an Application with the following credentials:

 * **App ID:** c87d5be0-2e69-11e4-8c21-0800200c9a66
 * **App Secret:** HKLFFoSILb8VHFJD